 When you get anxious, you sweat; the body's panic response is installed to produce excess perspiration in the event that something threatens us.
 The experts at the Anxiety Centre have a comprehensive explanation as to why:

 "Stress hormones ready the body for immediate action by changing how the body functions when danger is perceived.
 Part of this change includes increasing perspiration so the body’s water can be eliminated through the skin rather than through the kidneys — so that you don’t have to stop to urinate in the midst of defending yourself from or escaping harm.
 Another part of the stress response’s actions cause an increase in respiration and heart rate to shunt blood to the parts more necessary for emergency action and away from those that aren’t.
 This increased respiration and shunting action causes the body's temperature to increase.
 A second reason for increased perspiration is to help cool the body."

-People suffering from anxiety disorders are therefore far more likely to suffer from excess sweat as a direct consequence of anxiety attacks, PTSD triggers and general anxiety.
-Counseling can definitely help with this one, though; if you feel your anxiety has become dangerous or is keeping you from fully engaging with life, go see your GP to locate proper psychological assistance.
+People who live with anxiety are therefore far more likely to sweat as a direct consequence of anxiety attacks, PTSD triggers ,and general anxiety.
+If you feel your anxiety has become dangerous or is keeping you from fully engaging with life, counseling can definitely help.